 The Women’s Leadership Project (WLP) is a feminist mentoring, civic engagement and service learning advocacy program designed to educate and train young middle and high school age women in South Los Angeles to take ownership of their school-communities.
 Since 2006 WLP has been based at South L.A. high schools like Gardena High School, Washington Prep High School, King-Drew Medical Magnet and Duke Ellington Continuation School.
+It is sponsored by the L.A County Human Relations Commission and partnerships with the Positive Results Corporation and Healthy Start.

 Using a humanist curriculum with a social justice lens, the goal of the program is to empower young women of color to develop their own voices, increase their self-esteem, foster healthy relationships, promote critical consciousness about and activism around race, gender and LGBTQ (lesbian, gay, bisexual, transgender and questioning) equality, and prepare for college and careers.